adavarski/SaaS-ML-k8s/k8s/003-data/30000-airflow/README.md

-# Production-like Airflow Development Environment on k3s
+## Production-like Airflow Development Environment on k3s
-This is a everything you need to deploy Airflow on k3s.
+This is a everything you need to deploy Airflow on k3s for development.

 Image names are: davarski/airflow-base and davarski/airflow-dag.

 Airflow UI password can be found in helm/files/secrets/airflow/AFPW

-### Set up everyhting by hand
+## Set up everyhting by hand

+### Build docker images
 Go to the docker/base and build the base img after that go to docker/dag and build the dag image

 Before you build the your dag image don't forget to add/change the first line to this: FROM davarski/airflow-base